Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 * This interface allows streaming receipt of data (within a single record) but not streaming transmission.
 How serious is this?
-  _[[Note to self: use bufferevents?
-This might dramatically change the interface, but ties us even more closely to libevent.]]_
-  Note: it's impossible to write a header that includes the payload length until the entire payload has been read.
+  Note: it's impossible to write a header that includes the payload length until the size has been determined, which often means that the entire payload must be assembled in advance.

 * This should be easy to implement (from the network perspective) for the existing TCP-based, no fragmentation model, but is it